 Updated

-Number of procedures per 1,000 women, 16 years and older
+Surgical procedures for female genital prolapse – contacts per 1,000 women, 16 years and older

 The analysis is based on activity data from the Norwegian Patient Register (NPR) for somatic specialist health services.
 The data includes activity in public hospitals and private hospitals that provide publicly funded services.
 Data from specialists under public funding contracts are not included, as this treatment is only provided in hospitals.